 Speak Out is a forum for Girlguiding Scotland members to share their views on the issues that matter to them.
 Speak Out events are a great way to try new activities, gain new skills and to influence the advocacy work in Scotland.

 We want all young people to get engaged with the democratic process and be empowered to speak out about issues they care about.
-We have two representatives on the Scottish Youth Parliament, also known as MSYPs.
+We have two young members who represent us at the Scottish Youth Parliament (also known as MSYPs).

 I’m really excited to be continuing on as one of the MSYPs for Girlguiding Scotland, getting to represent young members!
 Over the last three years as a Member of the Scottish Youth Parliament, I’ve been able to pass policy on sexual harassment on public transport and single-use plastics.
 As a trustee within the Scottish Youth Parliament I’ve also been able to take part in lots of cool opportunities such as speaking to the Uzbekistan Parliament and giving evidence to the Scottish Parliament.